Yatheesh-Nagella/yatheesh-portfolio/DOCS/phase2.md

 ## 📋 Overview

-Phase 2 built the core user-facing functionality of OneLedger.
+Phase 2 built the core user-facing functionality of OneLibro.
 This phase implemented authentication flows, dashboard UI, Plaid Link integration, transaction management, and account settings.
 The focus was on creating a functional personal finance tracker with bank connection capabilities.

 ---